 Can you sell a property affected by subsidence?

-You may suspect that the property is suffering from subsidence that has not been treated, or that the property has been underpinned and further subsidence has occurred.
+You may suspect that your home is affected by subsidence that has not been remedied, or that the property has been underpinned and further subsidence has occurred.
 Under either of these circumstances, you could try to sell the property "as is".

-If you inform a buyer, either via the TA6 form or otherwise, that there are no defects and the buyer later discovers that there are issues, you may face a claim for misrepresentation.
+If you inform a buyer (either via the TA6 form or elsewhere) that there are no defects and the buyer later discovers that there are issues, you may face a claim for misrepresentation.
 A claim is particularly likely in cases of subsidence, as the impact on the property's value and the cost of repair can both be significant.